-Our inventors have developed a highly sensitive electrochemical sensor for the detection of phosphate in water.
-The sensor can detect phosphate as low as 10-10 M (mol/L) using a layers of graphene oxide, polypyrrole, and a metal.
-This sensor is also specific, avoiding interference from potassium chloride present in a solution.
+Inventors at UW-Milwaukee (UWM) have developed a highly sensitive, digital, graphene based electrochemical sensor for the detection of phosphate in water.
+The sensor is designed to detect phosphate levels as low as 10-10 M (mol/L) using layers of graphene oxide, polypyrrole and metal.
+It is specific and can avoid interference from potassium chloride present in the solution.

 Phosphate is a well-known contaminant of water which in excess leads to eutrophication, or an excess of nutrients in the water.
 The UWM phosphate sensor is easier to use and more sensitive compared to other reported devices, many of which focus on a colorimetric assay.
 It uses a simple digital potential readout through a voltmeter rather than voltammic stripping.
 The system can be hand held for mobility or mounted as a semi-permanent device.
-This device can provide an accurate and inexpensive alternative to the current products on the market.
+Positive test results have shown that, this device can provide an accurate and inexpensive alternative to the current products on the market.

 PCT Filed Oct.
 2018, PCT/US2018/046322